Chancery Recognizes Right to Appoint Receiver of Solvent Corp.

 Some of the issues in this opinion were also addressed in two other separate Chancery decisions also decided in March.
 In Eluv Holdings v.
 Dotomi, highlighted here, one of the parties had been given a promise for stock in exchange for working for the company.
 Also, in Carsanaro v.
 Bloodhound, highlighted here, the court addressed whether dilution of a minority’s shares can be the basis of a direct claim as compared to a derivative claim.

 - The court cites to what it refers to as “well-established precedent” (not statutory authority) for the appointment of a receiver based on fraud and fiduciary misconduct, even for a solvent corporation–although a “strong showing” must be made.
-This basis is in addition to the more well-know bases of insolvency and director deadlock.
+This basis is in addition to the more well-known bases of insolvency and director deadlock.
 See cases cited at footnotes 25 and 26 and accompanying text.

 - Additional reasons for this court to exercise this extraordinary equitable power include: “positive misconduct by corporate officers, breach of trust or extreme circumstances showing imminent danger of great loss which cannot otherwise be prevented.”
 Slip op. at 11.